fboucquez/symbol-bootstrap/test/reports/mainnet-dual-voting/node-config.rst

     port; 7900; unsigned short; Server port.
-    maxIncomingConnectionsPerIdentity; 6; uint32_t; Maximum number of incoming connections per identity over primary port. enableAddressReuse; false; bool; Set to true if the server should reuse ports already in use. enableSingleThreadPool; true; bool; Set to true if a single thread pool should be used, Set to false if multiple thread pools should be used. enableCacheDatabaseStorage; true; bool; Set to true if cache data should be saved in a database. enableAutoSyncCleanup; true; bool; Set to true if temporary sync files should be automatically cleaned up.
+    maxIncomingConnectionsPerIdentity; 6; uint32_t; Maximum number of incoming connections per identity over primary port. enableAddressReuse; false; bool; Set to true if the server should reuse ports already in use. enableSingleThreadPool; false; bool; Set to true if a single thread pool should be used, Set to false if multiple thread pools should be used. enableCacheDatabaseStorage; true; bool; Set to true if cache data should be saved in a database. enableAutoSyncCleanup; false; bool; Set to true if temporary sync files should be automatically cleaned up.
 Note: This should be Set to false if broker process is running. fileDatabaseBatchSize; 100; ;
     enableTransactionSpamThrottling; true; bool; Set to true if transaction spam throttling should be enabled. transactionSpamThrottlingMaxBoostFee; 10'000'000; Amount; Maximum fee that will boost a transaction through the spam throttle when spam throttling is enabled.